vinodkd/bart/readme.md

       let sum=$1+$2
       echo $sum

-... to whom we'll provide the following inputs:
+... to which we'll provide the following inputs:

       $ cat inputs
       1 2